TravelModellingGroup/Documentation/tmg-documentation/1.6/gtamodel/guides/mode_choice.md

 This mode serves as a dummy mode for persons who are not in charge of their joint trip chain.
 If the tour-leader chooses to take Auto Drive then this mode will be assigned to the passenger.

+### Passenger Access Transit (PAT)

+Available in GTAModel V4.1+, this mode serves as an auto passenger trip to transit stations that have parking lots.
+This mode does not require the facilitation by a household member, nor the allocation of a household auto.

+### Passenger Egress Transit (PET)

+Available in GTAModel V4.1+, this mode serves as an auto passenger trip from transit stations that have parking lots.
+This mode does not require the facilitation by a household member, nor the allocation of a household auto.

+### Vehicle For Hire (VFH)

+Available in GTAModel V4.1+, this mode serves as a grouping for Taxi and Uber, Lift, and other Vehicle for Hire services.